Garmin Elevate Gen 5

 A: Probably not.
 But this would be the most interesting addition to a Garmin watch.

 Galvanic Skin Response (GSR) sensors, also known as Electrodermal Activity (EDA) sensors, made their debut in Consumer Wearables in 2014.
 They are devices used to measure the electrical conductivity of the skin.
-GSR sensors are commonly utilized in fields like psychology and neuroscience to evaluate an individual’s physiological response to various stimuli.
+GSR sensors are commonly used in fields such as psychology and neuroscience to evaluate an individual’s physiological response to various stimuli.
 They operate based on the principle that the skin’s electrical conductivity alters when a person experiences emotional or physiological changes.
 These changes primarily stem from the activity of sweat glands, which are regulated by the autonomic nervous system.
 While GSR sensors do not directly measure HRV/ANS changes, such data could serve as input for recovery/readiness algorithms, enhancing their accuracy.

 Will Garmin try a new sensor technology (GSR) on a new sensor package on its most important watches?
 A: Garmin is quite a conservative company, so probably not.